DanielsNoJack/node-red-contrib-lorawan-packet-decrypt-nwkey-appkey/README.md

 # LoRaWAN Packet Decrypter using Network & App keys
+There are two nodes
+1. node LoraWan Packet devAddr parser

+With this node you can get devAddr for looking right network and application secret key in your DB

+2. node LoraWan Packet Decrypter

 This node needs the network key and the app key to decrypt a LoraWan message/payload.

+You can specify keys in node config or send them as input.

-Input is the payload with the data as ASCII in msg.payload like 'QIoaASYAYAABTqf1tMolR+Q='' which will be the decryped as a message in HEX like '001e091e' in msg.payload.out - see image below or check or check for more
+Main input is the payload with the data as ASCII in msg.payload like 'QIoaASYAYAABTqf1tMolR+Q='' which will be the decryped as a message in HEX like '001e091e' in msg.payload.out - see image below or check or check for more
  <a href='https://github.com/markusvankempen/LoraWAN-Traffic-Decrypt-and-Decode-using-Node-RED '>here</a> and
  <a href='https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython?view=all'>here</a>